 - Special Study.
 No more than 5 units per quarter of Special Study courses (099, 194H, 199).

-- There are additional unit credit limitations on tutoring and internship units.
+Within these 20 units, there are additional unit credit limitations on tutoring and internship units:

 - Tutoring.
 Maximum of 3 tutoring units including but not limited to 097T, 197T, 097TC and 197TC.